kleb21/tech-news/README.md

-just a page to practice html, css and a little bit of js()
+just a page to practice html, css and a little bit of js(using scrollreveal)